What is a cholecystectomy?

 Gallbladder problems may cause pain which:

-- Is usually on the right side of your upper belly
+Is usually on the right side or middle of your upper belly

-Your health care provider may have other reasons to recommend a cholecystectomy.
+to be sure.
+Your healthcare provider may have other reasons to recommend a cholecystectomy.

 What are the risks of a cholecystectomy?